 Erected 1949 by New York State Education Department.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Manor House (approx. 4 miles away); Reformed Church (approx. 5.3 miles away); Old Blenheim Bridge (approx. 5.6 miles away); Blenheim Bridge (approx. 5.6 miles away); Captain Jacob Hager (approx. 6.9 miles away); Site of Battle (approx. 8 miles away); Mount Utsayantha (approx. 8.4 miles away); Utsayantha Lake (approx. 9.2 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Cabin of John More (approx. 3.2 miles away); Manor House (approx. 4 miles away); Reformed Church (approx. 5.3 miles away); Indian Trail (approx. 5.3 miles away); Gen. Freegift Patchin (approx. 5.3 miles away); Col. Zadock Pratt (approx. 5.4 miles away); World War (approx. 5½ miles away); Old Blenheim Bridge (approx. 5.6 miles away).

 In 1926, The 120-foot high Gilboa Dam was completed on the Schoharie Creek, which is a tributary of the Mohawk River, forming the Schoharie Reservoir.
 The original settlement of Gilboa was razed and flooded as part of this project that supplied New York City with water.
 A new settlement was established north of the reservoir.

 The 120-foot high concrete and stone brick Gilboa Dam in Schoharie County completed in 1926 that was created to be one of 19 reservoirs that supplies New York City with water.
 The Gilboa Dam impounds waters of the Schoharie Creek creating the Schoharie Reservoir which consists of a single 6-mile basin, containing 17.6 billion gallons of water at full capacity, making it one of the smaller New York City reservoirs.